nazime1/Principles-of-Software/docs/patterns.md

 ### Command Pattern

-The **Command Pattern** design pattern <span style="color:blue;">encapsulates a request as an object, letting programmers parameterize clients with different requests, queue or log requests, and support undoable operations</span>.
+The **Command Pattern** design pattern <span style="color:#0091ff;">encapsulates a request as an object, letting programmers parameterize clients with different requests, queue or log requests, and support undoable operations</span>.
 In this pattern, a commanding object encapsulates everything needed to execute a method in a receiver object.
 In this example, `CommandAbstract.java` is the commander, and `DvdName.java` is the receiver.

     public abstract class CommandAbstract {